Trust & clarity

 In ChessIQ, the pre-move evaluation represents the position you had to solve.
 That is where best-move alternatives come from.

 The post-move evaluation represents the position you actually created.
-That is what powers swing charts, practical outcome context, and many critical-moment signals.
+That is what powers swing charts, outcome context, and many critical-moment signals.

 Why evaluations and labels can change